HIMHERANDIT Productions (DK)

 “MY UNDYING LOVE” was nominated for the Reumert Prize Special Award in 2022 and won the award for Performance of the Year at the Performing Arts Awards 2021.

-Andreas Constantinou about the trilogy
+Andreas Constantinou about The Grief Works

 Audience reactions to "MY UNDYING LOVE" and "CARCASS"